AlvarBer/dotfiles/README.md

 dotfiles
 ========
-A dotfiles system inspired by [cowboy dotfiles].
+A minimal dotfiles system inspired by [cowboy dotfiles].

-Come where the magic happens.
+Mainly done for learning purposes, it might kill your dotfiles.

+It should work on most mayor Linux distros.

 backup folder
 -------------